ccantrell2/ccantrell2/README.md

 Hi 👋 My name is Cohen Cantrell
 ===============================

-Junior Level Student at The University of North Alabama
+Junior Level Undergraduate at The University of North Alabama
 -------------------------------------------------------

 <p>